-In 2021 that changes a little bit.
-We still think the first few months are a great time to visit, but September won’t be nearly as advantageous as it should be more crowded with people coming for the 50th Anniversary and if the crowds will correlate to their normal levels.
+In 2022 that changes a little bit.
+We still think the first few months are a great time to visit, but it’s hard to anticipate just how many people will come for the 50th Anniversary and if the crowds will correlate to their normal levels.

-For a variety of reasons, we feel that November and December will be the best months at Disney World in 2021.
+For a variety of reasons, we feel that November and December will also be great months at Disney World in 2022.
 Read our post on Disney World – Month by Month Rankings for a comparison of each one.

-If you don’t feel absolutely comfortable about visiting Disney World in 2021, we don’t blame you.
+If you don’t feel absolutely comfortable about visiting Disney World in 2022, we don’t blame you.
 There are so many uncertainties right now and we can’t be 100% sure what the experience will be like by the end of the year.
-You might be better off waiting until 2022.
+In that case, you might be better off waiting until 2023.

-Our article on “Should you visit Disney World in 2021 or 2022?” can helps make the case for each year and includes the positives and negatives for both.
+Our article on “Should you visit Disney World in 2022 or 2023?” can help make the case for each year and includes the positives and negatives for both.

 Changes During Phased Reopening

-Guests visiting Walt Disney World in 2021 must comply with the various new safety measures in place.
-This includes face masks, temperature screening, physical distancing, increased cleaning and sanitization, and other safety measures.
+Guests visiting Walt Disney World in 2022 must comply with the various new safety measures in place.
+This includes face masks, increased cleaning and sanitization, and other safety measures.
 (More on these below.)

-Some of the new safety guidelines at Disney World include:
+Some of the current safety guidelines at Disney World include:

 - Requiring Face Masks